philippabele/shift-change-with-angular-draft-a/CONTRIBUTING.md

-# Contributing to nursing-home-volunteer
+# Contributing to shift change with angular draft a

 Thank you for investing your time in contributing to our project!
-Any contribution you make will eventually be reflected on [seniorenaktivierung.de](https://seniorenaktivierung.de/) ✨.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.